 If you are spending the holiday season in Munich, you are in for a real treat.
-Atmospheric Weihnachtsmärkte (Christmas markets) spring up all over Munich’s Old Town, churches and cathedrals are filled with holiday singing and organ recitals, and Munich’s shopping streets are decked out in sparkling Christmas decoration.
+Atmospheric weihnachtsmärkte (Christmas markets) spring up all over Munich’s Old Town, churches and cathedrals are filled with holiday singing and organ recitals, and Munich’s shopping streets are decked out in sparkling lights.
 And all that with the romantic backdrop of the snow-capped Alps.
-Munich is German Christmas at its finest.

 What’s the holiday season without Christmas carols?
-One of the most atmospheric spots to listen to German Christmas music is the impressive Frauenkirche (Church of Our Lady).
-Its twin towers are a landmark of Munich's skyline.
+One of the best spots to listen to German Christmas music is the impressive Frauenkirche (Church of Our Lady).
+Its twin towers are a landmark of Munich's impressive skyline.

 Throughout December, Bavarian choirs and musicians herald the season with classical concerts, organ recitals, and music-filled church services.
 Note that church services free, but tickets are required for concerts.

-Munich has several ice skating rinks to choose from, but the best for the holidays is Munich’s largest open-air ice-skating rink, Muenchner Eizsauber (Munich Ice Magic).
-It is set-up every November through January in Munich’s famous shopping district at the Karlspatz Square.
+It is set-up every November through January in Munich’s famous shopping district at Karlspatz Square.
 Bring the kids during the day or come here with a date to glide under the stars at night with chill music and a light show.
-You can treat yourself to some mulled wine from the booths surrounding the ice rink to warm up.
+You can treat yourself to a warm mug of heiße schokolade (hot chocolate) from the booths surrounding the ice rink to warm up.

 Entrance costs 5 - 8.50 euros (depending on time of day; discounts for children) and skates are available for rental.

-Munich’s manger market (Kripperlmarkt) is in walking distance to the city’s famous Christkindlmarkt and dates back to 1757.
-It is devoted to mangers and nativity figures made in Germany.
+The market is devoted to the biblical manger and nativity figures made in Germany.
 From baby Jesus and the Christmas angel, to animals, lanterns for the barn, and the gifts of the three Magi, the manger market offers wonderful souvenirs and everything you’ll need to create your own nativity scene.

-In the center of Munich’s elegant Royal Residence, you’ll find a charming Christmas village.
-Small traditional wood huts are dwarfed by the palace, complete with a little chapel and a life-seized nativity scene.
+In the center of Munich’s grandiose Royal Residence, you’ll find a quaint Christmas village.
+Small wooden huts are dwarfed by the palace, complete with a little chapel and a life-seized nativity scene.

 Watch traditional toy makers, goldsmiths, wood carvers, glassblowers, and knife grinders at work, while the kids take a ride on historic carousels or meet Nikolaus, the German Santa Claus.
 There is also a stage with daily live music and entertainment.

 Munich is one of the more conservative places in Germany, but that doesn't mean their largest festivals don't cater to the LGBT community.
-If you had your share of traditional German Christmas markets, try the 13th season of Pink Christmas for a gay and lesbian market.
+If you had your share of traditional German Christmas markets, visit Pink Christmas for a gay and lesbian market.

 There are white pagoda tents and delightfully tacky pink plastic Christmas trees.
 Everything is softly lit as market-goers enjoy the handcrafted wares from local designers and delicious market food.
-Pink Christmas is free, beloved for its live entertainment and cool beats, and it’s a fun place for the whole family.
+Pink Christmas is free, beloved for its live entertainment, and it’s a fun place for the whole family.